phys-sim-book/mdbook-src/src/lec14.2-compute_P.md

 =\frac{\partial\hat{\Psi}}{\partial \sigma_1}
 \end{align*}
 $$
-Now are are done with the final proof.
+Now we are done with the final proof.